Docs

 gem 'opentelemetry-api'

 The opentelemetry-api gem provides the core OpenTelemetry API for Ruby.
 It defines the basic concepts and interfaces for distributed tracing, such as spans, tracers, and context propagation.
-This gem is essential for instrumenting your Ruby application with OpenTelemetry.
+This gem is essential for instrumenting your Ruby app with OpenTelemetry.

 gem 'opentelemetry-sdk'